antfu/eslint-config/README.md

 - **Style principle**: Minimal for reading, stable for diff, consistent

 > [!IMPORTANT]
-> The main branch is for v1.0-beta, which rewrites to the new [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), check [#250](https://github.com/antfu/eslint-config/pull/250) for more details.
+> Since v1.0.0, this config is rewritten to the new [ESLint Flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new), check the [release note](https://github.com/antfu/eslint-config/releases/tag/v1.0.0) for more details.

 ## Usage